pedrojlucas/DRL_ContinuousControl/README.md

 # Description of the environment
 This environment created by Unity ML is one of the nice playgrounds to test Deep Reinforcement learning algorithms.
-We are going to solve it using an implementation of DQN.
+We are going to solve it using an implementation of DDPG algorithm.

 ![reacher](https://github.com/user-attachments/assets/dfa415e5-a67d-4056-b630-83e14f0e5d9b)